GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 ### 2.1.2 Bypass ECO Board
 !>Skip this section if you **DO NOT** have a Gaggia New Classic 2018/19

 ?>You can identify if you have an ECO machine (usually sold in EU/UK) if your machine turns off automatically after 20mins.
-This requires you to look at the [GAGGIA New Classic 2018/19 Nano Wiring](#_310-schematics-and-diagrams).
+This requires you to look at the [Gaggia New Classic 2018/19 Nano Wiring](#_310-schematics-and-diagrams).

 Prepare the following cables to the below spec:

-1. Red, 16/18AWG, 5cm, male spade ends.
+1. Red, 18AWG, 5cm, male spade ends.

 _Length for below two cables is to cover the distance from the back to the front of machine + extra._

-2. Red 16/18AWG, female spade ends.
+2. Red 18AWG, female spade ends.
-3. Black 16/18AWG female spade ends.
+3. Black 18AWG female spade ends.

 With cable #1, remove **brew** switch poles 1 & 2 that sit on the left of the brew switch and bridge.
 This will disable the 20mins timer.
 It does not however completely bypass ECO board.